 This data comes from everywhere: sensors used to gather climate information, posts to social media sites, digital pictures and videos, purchase transaction records, and cell phone GPS signals to name a few.
 This data is big data.
 What has also changed in the last decade is that we now have the means to sift through these 2.5 quintillion bytes of data in a reasonable amount of time.
 All these changes have major implications for organizations today.

 In organizations, analytics enables professionals to convert extensive data and statistical and quantitative analysis into powerful insights that can drive efficient decisions.

-Therefore with analytics, organizations can now base their decisions and strategies on data rather than on gut feelings.
-Moreover, with the rate at which this data can be analyzed, organizations are able to keep tabs on the customer trends in near real time.
-As a result effectiveness of a strategy can be determined almost immediately.
-Thus with powerful insights, analytics promises reduced costs and increased profits.
+Therefore, with analytics, organizations can now base their decisions and strategies on data rather than on gut feelings.
+Moreover, with the rate at which this data can be analyzed, organizations can keep tabs on the customer trends in near real-time.
+As a result, the effectiveness of a strategy can be determined almost immediately.
+Thus, with powerful insights, analytics promises reduced costs and increased profits.